synergixe/php-beamzer/README.md

 			    return $streamer->setup(array(
-			    	'as_event' => 'activity', // event name to listen for on the client-side 'exec_limit' => 3000 // number of seconds allowed for streamer to collect data and send to the browser ))->send(
+			    	'as_event' => 'activity', // event name to listen for on the client-side 'exec_limit' => 3000, // number of seconds allowed for streamer to collect data and send to the browser 'as_cors' => TRUE // For Cross Origin requests ))->send(
 			        array(
 			           'data_source_callback' => array(&$this, 'pullNotificationData'), // function/method to return notification data as array